entozoon/guttersnipe/README.md

 ## What is this for?

 So you specify a JSON schema, which it uses for a dynamic admin.
-Thsi is gonna let you CRUD posts, stored then as JSON and saved, like, posted to the git repo, right?
+This is gonna let you CRUD posts, stored then as JSON and saved, like, posted to the git repo, right?

 Purely a CMS.
 No notion of how you'd then use the data, just straight up posts CRUDable and schema-able however you need.